President of the University of Michigan

-The president of the University of Michigan is a constitutional officer who serves as the principal executive officer of the University of Michigan.
+The president of the University of Michigan is a constitutional officer of the state of Michigan who serves as the principal executive officer of the University of Michigan.
 The president is chosen by the Board of Regents of the University of Michigan, as provided for in the Constitution of the State of Michigan.
-Fifteen people—fourteen men and one woman—have held the office, in addition to several others who have held it in either an acting or interim capacity.
+Sixteen people—fifteen men and one woman—have held the office, in addition to several others who have held it in either an historical, acting or interim capacity.

-The University of Michigan's current interim president is Domenico Grasso, former chancellor of the Dearborn campus.
-Grasso was appointed by the Board of Regents on May 8, 2025.
+The University of Michigan's current president is Domenico Grasso, former chancellor of the Dearborn campus.
+Grasso was appointed by the Board of Regents on May 8, 2025 as interim president, and he was named the 16th president in May 2026 after Kent Syverud, who had been elected to become the next president of the University of Michigan, announced that he had been diagnosed with brain cancer and would not take up the role.

 History

 The office was created by the Michigan Constitution of 1850, which also specified that the president was to be appointed by the Regents of the University of Michigan and preside at their meetings, but without a vote.
 The precise wording has evolved through subsequent state constitutions, and as of November 2018 the office is defined by Article VIII, section 5 of the Constitution of 1963:

 The regents of the University of Michigan and their successors in office shall constitute a body corporate known as the Regents of the University of Michigan; ...
 Each board shall, as often as necessary, elect a president of the institution under its supervision.
 He shall be the principal executive officer of the institution, be ex-officio a member of the board without the right to vote and preside at meetings of the board. ...

-Between the establishment of the University of Michigan in 1837 and 1850, the Board of Regents ran the university directly; by law, they were supposed to appoint a chancellor to administer the university, but they never did, and a rotating roster of professors carried out the day-to-day administrative duties instead.
+Between the establishment of the University of Michigan in 1837 and 1850, the Board of Regents ran the university directly; by law, they were supposed to appoint a chancellor to administer the university, but they never did, and a rotating roster of professors carried out day-to-day administrative duties instead.

-While the modern office was created in 1850, the University of Michigan itself now traces its date of founding to 1817, when its precursor, the University of Michigania, was founded.
-The only president of that institution, Rev. John Monteith, appears in the list of presidents but is not officially considered to have been a president of the University of Michigan.
+While the modern office was created in 1850, the University of Michigan itself traces its date of founding to 1817, when its precursor, the University of Michigania, was founded.
+The only president of the institution, Reverend John Monteith, appears in the list of presidents but is not officially considered to have been a president of the contemporary university.

 List of presidents

-The current interim president is Domenico Grasso, former chancellor of the University of Michigan-Dearborn.
+The current president is Domenico Grasso, former chancellor of the University of Michigan-Dearborn.